devvartpoddar/Energy-and-Compliance/README.md

 We question whether *different degrees of judicial compliance with political regulations leads to different cost outcomes*.
 Our project will deal with measuring complicance through American commissioner court decisions to identify impact on residential electricty pricing.

+### Assignment 3 Files
+**Note:** The Rmd file as well as the pdf for assignment 3 is located in the folder "Data and Methodolgy".

 ### Running Knitr

 The pdf otputs were createred using **KnitR** and **Rmarkdown** on R. In order to install the package please run the following commands.